cloudify-cosmo/cloudify-rest-docs/source/includes/_tenants.md

 --------- | ------- | -----------
 `group_name` | string | The name of the user group to add to the tenant.
 `tenant_name` | string | The name of the tenant to which to add the user group.
-`role_name` | string | The name of the role assigned to the users members of the group.
+`role` | string | The name of the role assigned to the users members of the group.
 If not passed the default tenant role will be used.

 Valid tenant roles are:

 * `manager` - User that can manage tenants

+* `operations` - User that can deploy and execute workflows, but cannot manage blueprints or plugins

 * `user` - Regular user, can perform actions on tenants resources